Late one night in 1993, all of America had the same collective thought: just who the heck is THAT guy?

 It takes moxie to sacrifice your own dreams to save something you love, and O’Brien has it.
 He had public opinion on his side (remember #TeamCoco?) but victory was coming at too great a cost.
-O’Brien acted with integrity and humility.
+Nevertheless, O’Brien acted with integrity and humility.

 People with moxie refuse to be cynical.

 O’Brien’s farewell from The Tonight Show, and the network that had nurtured his career for decades, was graceful.
 While acknowledging that his relationship with NBC was splitting up, he expressed gratitude to the network for giving him a chance and supporting him for so many years.
-He also expressed gratitude to the fans who had enthusiastically rallied around him.
+He also expressed appreciation to the fans who had enthusiastically rallied around him.

-O’Brien could have made a franchise around hating NBC, or hating Leno, or being bitter about being forced out of late night television.
+O’Brien could have made a franchise around hating NBC, or hating Leno, or being bitter about being forced out of late-night television.
 Instead, he’s launched into new opportunities.
 He has a show on TBS, comedy tours, and podcasts.
 In many ways, being unshackled from the late night desk has freed him to explore new comedic ground.

 Are you on #TeamCoco?